 Gain Valuable Experiences and Skills that Universities and Employers Value

-A gap year spent serving with AmeriCorps or other organizations allows applicants the opportunity to gain skills that admissions representatives value in their students.
+Although it might seem like taking a gap year could set you behind your peers, time spent serving with an AmeriCorps organization like City Year actually offers young adults the opportunity to gain skills and experiences that hiring managers and school admissions representatives value in their students.

 In fact, many colleges encourage their students to take a gap year.
-Tufts University’s 1 + 4 Bridge Year Service Learning program, for example, allows Fellows the opportunity to spend a year away from desks and school books, gaining invaluable experience through community service.
-Not only does this allow students the opportunity to gain real-world experience, they have the opportunity to explore their personal and professional passions--which will set the student up for success and allow them to focus their undergraduate work when they return to Tufts.
+Not only does this allow students the opportunity to gain real-world experience, they also have the opportunity to explore their personal and professional passions—setting them up for success.

-Gap years doing national service aren’t for slackers.
-AmeriCorps connects over 70,000 Americans with intensive service opportunities throughout the country, including over 2,000 programs that focus on education, the environment, public health and safety and homeland security.
+Gap years spent doing national service aren’t for slackers or for people who are avoiding “real-world” responsibilities.
+AmeriCorps connects over 75,000 Americans with intensive opportunities throughout the country, including over 2,000 programs that focus on education, the environment, public health and safety and homeland security.

-After that, if your parents still aren’t sure?
+After that, if your parents and family still aren’t sure?
 Why not show them what other parents think about City Year.
-Nothing convinces a parent more than when another parent tells them exactly what you have been saying the whole time.